lynnfaraday/aresmush.com/tutorials/code/extras.md

 - extras
 ---

-"Extras" are various things that are not part of the main Ares release.
-There are tinker snippets, community-authored plugins, and other tidbits.
+"Extras" are various things that are not part of the main Ares release: themes, plugins, and other tidbits.
+Some extras are created by the community, others are just extra things that are not included by default.

 {% include toc.html %}

 ## Finding Extras

-You can find extras in the [Ares Extras repository](https://github.com/AresMUSH/ares-extras) in GitHub.
+You can find most extras in the [Ares Extras](https://github.com/AresMUSH/ares-extras) repository in GitHub.
 The main README will direct you to what plugins are available.

-Each plugin will contain its own README file with instructions on how you use it.
+Each plugin or theme will contain its own README file with instructions on how you use it.

 ## Installing Plugins

-You can install a plugin directly from the game using `plugin/install <name>`.
+You can install a plugin directly from the game using `plugin/install <github url>`.
+For example:  `plugin/install https://github.com/AresMUSH/ares-prefs-plugin`.

 {% note %}
 1. Make sure the plugin is compatible with your version of AresMUSH.
 Most require the latest version.